TalariaSoftware/talariasoftware.github.io/_posts/2022-02-22-eventstorming_with_paul_rayner.md

 tags: greater_than_code
 ---

-Mandy Moore, Jessica Kerr and I welcomed the generous and kind Paul Rayner to the Greater than Code podcast [episode 271](https://www.greaterthancode.com/eventstorming).
+Mandy Moore, Jessica Kerr, and I welcomed the generous and kind Paul Rayner to the Greater than Code podcast [episode 271](https://www.greaterthancode.com/eventstorming).